-Scot Spak is in his ninth year as an athletic trainer at MIT where he is responsible for the prevention, evaluation, rehabilitation, and treatment of all athletic related injuries and illnesses.
-He coordinates and oversees the medical care for the Engineers' fencing, football, sailing, softball, men's tennis, and outdoor track and field teams.
+Scot Spak is in his 10th year as an athletic trainer at MIT where he is responsible for the prevention, evaluation, rehabilitation, and treatment of all athletic related injuries and illnesses.
+He coordinates and oversees the medical care for the Engineers' football, sailing, fencing, and track and field teams.

 Spak earned his Bachelor of Science degree in Athletic Training from Northeastern University in 2000 and a Master's Degree in Education from Boston University in 2001.
 He is certified by the Board of Certification and licensed by the state of Massachusetts to practice athletic training.
 In addition, Spak received a Certified Strength and Conditioning Specialist designation from the National Strength and Conditioning Association.

-Scot and his wife Sarah live in Wrentham with their three sons, Dylan, Tyler, and Brady.
+Scot and his wife Sarah live in Dedham with their three sons, Dylan, Tyler, and Brady.